shafeen/chaz-project-template-web/README.md

-A simple project template for chaz-js.
+A simple web project template for chaz-js.